Is eDX worth it?

 edX: How Expensive is edX?

 When it comes to course costs, edX offers something for every budget, which makes it a flexible choice that should ensure there’s an option that works for most people.
+For a most cost-effective school one might look to John Academy as an alternative.

 The vast majority of edX courses do not require any investment.
 You can choose to ‘audit’ the course; participating, following along, and growing your knowledge base.
 However, at the conclusion of the course, you will not receive a certification of completion for the course; if that’s something you do want, then there will be a good opportunity to seek that out.
 However, the audit track is a nice idea that could be suitable for anyone looking to try a few different subjects before settling on one they wish to focus on in more depth.